mapillary/inplace_abn/README.md

 For additional options, _e.g._ test time augmentation, please consult the script's help message.

 The results on the test data written above were obtained by employing only scale 1.0 + flipping.

+## Changelog

+**Update 05 Jul.
+2019: version 1.0.1**
+- Restored support for float16 inputs with float32 `weight` and `bias`.

+**Update 04 Jul.
+2019: version 1.0.0**
+- Complete rewrite of the CUDA code following the most recent native BN implementation from Pytorch
+- Improved synchronized BN implementation, correctly handling different per-GPU batch sizes and Pytorch distributed groups
+- The iABN layers are now packaged in an installable python library to simplify use in other projects
+- The Imagenet / Vistas scripts are still available in the `scripts` folder

+**Update 08 Jan.
+2019:**
+- Enabled multiprocessing and inplace ABN synchronization over multiple processes (previously using threads).
+It now requires to use DistributedDataParallel instead of DataParallel
+- Added compatibility with fp16 (currently allows fp16 input but requires the module to stay in fp32 mode)
+- Requires now PyTorch 1.0

+**Update Feb.
+2019:**
+- Added ResNet34v1, ResNet50v1 and ResNet101v1 ImageNet-1k pre-trained models

+We have modified the imagenet training code and BN synchronization in order to work with multiple processes.
+We have also added compatibility of our Inplace ABN module with fp16.